CMUSTRUDEL/Open-Source-Conferences/README.md

 ## Updates
 **Last updated:** July 2021

-This dataset will be updated every other year in July using existing conferences.
 This dataset can updated by third-parties by using the provided scripts and submitting a pull request.
 If there is a conference missing from the conference list, please use the suggestion feature in [Google Sheets](https://docs.google.com/spreadsheets/d/1Yd5ssM62rCE3pZKQndBB6DrwdZDCovpHeSN7pCeVtvs/edit?usp=sharing) or submit an issue on this repository.

 ## Sources